-So what about all those horror stories of being constantly ripped-off or hassled?
-There’s indeed no denying that there are a fair amount of hustlers, conmen and touts in Morocco, but like it or not, you will somehow have to find a way to deal with it.
+So what about all those horror stories of being constantly ripped-off?
+How about the annoying carpet touts, the insistent hassle and hustle from everyone trying to approach you and the well-known scams in Marrakech?
+There’s indeed no denying that there are a fair amount of hustlers, conmen and touts about in Morocco, especially in the medinas and souks, but like it or not, you will somehow have to find a way to deal with it.

 You cannot change their way, but what you CAN change is your own attitude!
-During my trip to Marrakech, Morocco’s nr 1 tourist destination, I came up with a few tips on how to deal with scams in Marrakech or any other Moroccan city.
+During my city break to Marrakech, Morocco’s nr 1 tourist destination, I came up with a few tips on how to tackle Marrakech scams that can of course be used in any other city in the world.

 Would you like to be greeted with a grumpy or nasty look when you’re trying to do your job?
 No?
 Well, neither do the shop keepers or restaurant touts who are just trying to make a bit of money.
 Yes, it is annoying being stopped every 5 seconds to “just have a look, my friend”, but with a bit of banter, you can actually turn it into a rather pleasant encounter.
 Put on your biggest smile, say thank you and make a good-humoured comment.
 You’re likely to get a smile back and they’ll move on to the next customer!
 It’s much more pleasant than putting on a grumpy face and get a nasty comment back, no?